Rufous-tailed Robin

 Interesting Facts About the Rufous-tailed Robin

-• 2Despite its small size, the Rufous-tailed Robin's song can be heard up to 100 meters away in dense forests.
+• 1The Rufous-tailed Robin's song can be heard over a distance of up to 100 meters, even in dense forest.

 Rufous-tailed Robin Conservation Status